 Right from the start Mek has carried the conviction that the key to a successful process was to accurately monitor it at the key stages.
-While the rest of industry waited to see the impact that AOI would make, Mek was at the forefront of developing the technology that made non-contact inspection both accurate and meaningful, and AOI consequently became an important tool for inspecting loaded PCBs.
+While the rest of industry waited to see the impact that Automated Optical Inspection would make, Mek was at the forefront of developing the technology that made non-contact inspection both accurate and meaningful, and AOI consequently became an important tool for inspecting loaded PCBs.

 Then, in late 2009, Mek introduced the industry’s first 5D post-print solder paste inspection (SPI) technology.
 With so many defects being traceable back to solder printing errors, using an SPI system to identify these errors at the beginning of the process can boost yield and reduce rework.
 With the introduction of this machine, Mek’s electronics assemblers could now catch faults at the two most critical stages in the production process – post printing and post soldering.